whatnick/foss4g_2025_geofm/README.md

 # FOSS4G 2025 GeoFM Demo - Loading via odc-stac into TerraTorch with TerraMind

-This repository demonstrates how to load geospatial data using **odc-stac** (Open Data Cube STAC) and integrate it with **TerraTorch** for geospatial foundation model workflows, including **TerraMind** embedding generation.
-This demo is designed for the FOSS4G 2025 conference to showcase modern cloud-native geospatial data processing and AI pipelines.
+This repository demonstrates how to load geospatial data using **odc-stac** (Open Data Cube STAC) and integrate it with **TerraTorch** for geospatial foundation model workflows, featuring **IBM's TerraMind** foundation model.
+This demo is designed for the FOSS4G 2025 conference to showcase modern cloud-native geospatial data processing and state-of-the-art AI pipelines.

+✨ **NEW**: Now includes working **TerraMind v1** integration with the latest TerraTorch from GitHub!

 ## Overview